ben-polinsky/Cesium-globe-game-/README.md

 ## Running

 Open `index.html` in any modern web browser with internet access.
-The page loads CesiumJS from a CDN, and the interactive logic lives in `game.js` next to the HTML file, so no additional build step is required.
+The page loads CesiumJS from a CDN, so no build step is required.
+If the globe does not appear when opening the file directly, try serving the folder with a simple HTTP server (for example `npx serve`).

 ## Deployment